 1. Early in the book, we learn that Artis’s father was a pilot, just like Miles, and that he too was killed in a crash.
 The first time Artis’s mother meets Miles, she tells Artis he is just like her father.
 How do you see Artis’s family history affecting the decisions she makes?
 How do you think that knowledge and those memories influenced how she felt about getting involved with a pilot?

-2. “What if you love someone with all your heart but you’re afraid that being with him means giving up the l see more
+2. “What if you love someone with all your heart but you’re afraid that being see more

 Articles About This Book